matthewkuria/advice-generator-app/README.md

 ## Installation

-The following are the steps on how to install the project to your local repo
+The following are the steps on how to install the project to your local repo.

 ```bash
 # Clone the repository